Bucks vs. Knicks Player Props Betting Odds

-Player props can be found for Giannis Antetokounmpo and Julius Randle, among others, when the Milwaukee Bucks visit the New York Knicks at Madison Square Garden on Saturday at 12:30 PM ET.
+Player props are listed for Giannis Antetokounmpo and Julius Randle, among others, when the Milwaukee Bucks visit the New York Knicks at Madison Square Garden on Monday at 12:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!